EmpathyApp/EmpathyApp/docs/misc/developer-guidelines.md

 * empathizers will get paid as well as of course Peijman and Mica

+#### Volunteer responsibility

+No responsibility for any financial or other damage

 #### *How* development is done

 The issue manager asks someone who doesn't have an issue to take one